Updated as of July 2019

-Summary: This blog shares a budget travel guide for Sipalay, with an estimated budget of P2,850.00 per person that is good for 2 days which covers expenses for entrance, food and transportation.
+Summary: This blog shares a DIY budget travel guide for Sipalay that is good for 2 to 3 days; estimated budget is P2,850.00 per person which covers expenses for entrance, food and transportation.
+It also contains a list of top attractions and activities among other things.
 All needed details for each Sipalay top attraction are laid out in the post including operating hours, entrance fee, location and information on how to get there.
-Moreover, this Sipalay blog is intended for DIY budget travelers, either solo or traveling in group.
+Ultimately, this Sipalay blog is intended for DIY budget travelers either solo or traveling in group.

 SIPALAY AT A GLANCE